locar77i/FlashStrike-docs/docs/architecture/lcr/metrics/runtime/snapshotter.md

 # Snapshotter

 ## Summary
-`flashstrike::metrics::runtime::snapshotter<T>` is a lightweight, double-buffered snapshot utility that produces **stable, coherent, read-only replicas** of a live metrics structure at a configurable cadence.
+`lcr::metrics::runtime::snapshotter<T>` is a lightweight, double-buffered snapshot utility that produces **stable, coherent, read-only replicas** of a live metrics structure at a configurable cadence.
 It is specifically designed for HFT systems where the writer(s) update metrics in hot paths and multiple readers (dashboards, exporters, CLI tools) must access metrics without causing cache-line contention or inconsistent multi-field reads.

 ---